 Why I Decided To Ditch Dryer Sheets

-As I delved further into how toxins relate to dementia, I came across the book The Brain Wash.
-This remarkable book explores how exposure to toxins are being linked to not only neurological disease but how they impact our overall health and what we can do to reduce our exposure to every day toxins.
+As I delved further into how toxins contribute to dementia, I came across the book The Brain Wash.
+This remarkable book explores how exposure to toxins are being linked to not only neurological disease but how they impact our overall health and what we can do to reduce our every day exposure.

 7 Toxic Reasons To Ditch Dryer Sheets